Request Assessment

 Preparing to Analyze Your CRM Data

 Before you can analyze and report on your data, ensure that all key stakeholders within the company have visibility into how data-related decisions are being made, further emphasizing the need for data mapping.
-Additionally, a detailed understanding of the data will enable informed conversations among departments for cross-functional collaboration.
+Additionally, a detailed understanding of data integrity will enable informed conversations among departments for cross-functional collaboration.

-Furthermore, identify which data points will be used for reporting purposes and determine the most appropriate data format to present.
-This could involve displaying the data visually on tables, graphs, or online dashboards for example, depending on further requirements.
 Such visualizations can bring clarity and actionable insight from analyzing the data across multiple dimensions such as geography and organizational structure.
 With this understanding comes improved decision-making capability, like optimized lead routing, focusing on achieving key business objectives while providing timely accuracy and relevance of the mapped datasets.

 The Takeaway